pratigya2/NutriMate/README.md

 # NutriMate
+Meal Recommention System
-This project is designed to recommend Nepali food options based on specific dietary requirements, such as gluten-free, sugar-free, keto, vegetarian, dairy-free, and paleo.
+This project is built using Django and is designed to recommend Nepali food options based on specific dietary requirements, such as gluten-free, sugar-free, keto, vegetarian, dairy-free, and paleo.
 Users can input their dietary preferences and receive personalized food recommendations, along with recipes, ingredients, and order links.

 Our meal recommendation system provides personalized meal plans based on the user's dietary restrictions, food preferences, and health goals.
 With thousands of recipes to choose from, our platform generates shopping lists for each week's meals, making it easy for users to plan their meals ahead of time and stick to their chosen diet plan.